WilhelmOks/JoyRant/README.md

 JoyRant is broadly similar to the official devRant app but tries to improve the UI/UX in many places.

-It's built with SwiftUI and is utilizing it for the vast majority of the app's functions and UI.
+It's built with SwiftUI and it is utilizing it for the vast majority of the app's functions and UI.

 ## Current state of development